The causal interpretation of acceleration factors: Acceleration factors in presence of unmeasured heterogeneity

+As seen in \cref{fig:sc_fig2.2}, initially individuals which are harmed by treatment ($\mu_2 = 5.10$ (orange), $3.53$ (green)) experience the event, then the first mode of unaffected individuals experience the event before the first mode of individuals which benefits from treatment experience the event ($\mu_1 = 0.3$ (orange), $0.5$ (green)).
+Consequently, the acceleration factors decreases monotonically up until approximately quantile $0.55$ ($t= 6.45$ (orange), $2.5$ (green)).
+Thereafter, the second mode of unaffected individuals forces the acceleration factors to increase.
+As the group which benefits reaches its second mode and the group of unaffected individuals becomes smaller relative to the group which benefits, the acceleration factor once again decreases.

-Additionally we consider an example with a continuous (Gamma distributed) $U_1$ to assess the effect of the variability of $U_1$ on $\theta$.
+Finally, we consider an example with a continuous (Gamma distributed) $U_1$ to assess the effect of the variability of $U_1$ on $\theta$.
 In \cref{fig:effect_hetero2}, it is demonstrated that greater variance yields an increasingly heterogeneous relationship between the quantiles.
+The times corresponding to the quantiles of $T^{1}$ can now be found in \cref{fig:sc_fig3}.

-Consequently, it is demonstrated that the interpretation of the acceleration factor as a contrast of expected survival times holds only in the case of effect homogeneity.
-Furthermore, constant individual causal effects can result in time-varying marginal causal effects when heterogeneity is present.
+Consequently, it is demonstrated that time-invariant individual causal effects can result in time-varying marginal causal effects when effect heterogeneity is present.
 Thus, a homogeneous time-varying causal effect cannot be distinguished from a time-invariant but heterogeneous causal effect.
-Also note that for all examples presented in this section the expectation of the conditional causal effect $\mathbb{E}[U_1]$ is fixed and equal to either $(1/3)^{1/3}$ or $3^{1/3}$, yet quite different behaviours of the related marginal causal estimands $\theta$ are observed.
+Across all examples presented in this section, the expectation of the conditional causal effect $\mathbb{E}[U_1]$ is fixed and equal to either $(1/3)^{1/3}$ or $3^{1/3}$, yet quite different behaviours of the related marginal causal estimands $\theta$ are observed.
+In the case of a time-varying marginal acceleration factor, the simple interpretation of the acceleration factor as a contrast of expected survival times, e.g., cf. \cref{eq:est2}, does no longer apply.